 School groups, organisations or institutions can form long-term networks collaborating within the educational sector.
-Participants can work together on a specific theme or joint issue within education corresponding with the objectives of Nordplus programme.
+In thematic networks, participants exchange knowledge and experience on a shared issue, topic or challenge.
 This can generate new ideas and proposals for future initiatives.